-Students desiring to appeal an admissions decision may direct an appeal, in writing, to the Director of Admissions.
+Students desiring to appeal an admissions decision may direct an appeal, in writing, to the Senior Director of recruitment and outreach.
 The appeal will be reviewed by the Admissions Committee and their decision shall be final.
 The appeal must be submitted prior to the first day of class for the student's first semester.
 Any appeal submitted the first day of class or later must be directed to the Vice President (VP) of Academics.
 The VP will forward the appeal to the proper body, and their decision shall be final.